Tpotsk/Aulas-WEB-DEV/README.md

 - Lab02 (Web Page with CSS)
 - Lab04 (Rebuilding HTML of the web page from Images and CSS)
 - Lab16 (Implementation of a website calculator)
+- Lab32 (Creation of a simple Quiz Website)